 - Mark your calendars for upcoming PAC meetings!
 The 2017 meeting calendar also shows a listing of topics that might be discussed at the meetings.

 The Clear Creek Trail behind the Golden Public Library is now home to 12, 2’ by 2’ diamond shaped medallions created by Roberto Delgado.
 The tiles feature more than 50 images of Goldenites past and present, historical pictures and news clippings, and photos of the community’s beautiful natural landscape.
-See the picture below to see an example of the new tiles.
+Take a stroll down the Clear Creek Trail and check out the vibrant tiles!

-At the May meeting the commission decided to obtain a legal opinion to get more information about the liability the City of Golden might encounter by having these particular statues on display.
+At the May meeting the commission obtained a legal opinion to get more information about the liability the City of Golden might encounter by having these particular statues on display.
 The City of Golden legal counsel got an opinion from a Denver based intellectual property lawyer.

 On June 2 the PAC convened to discuss the legal opinion.
 The City of Golden attorney was present to answer any questions posed by commission members.
 The legal opinion mentioned that the City could face unfavorable legal actions by having the statues on display.
 The commission thought it was in the best interest of the community and the City to get a second opinion regarding the authenticity of the specific pieces in order to make the most informed decision.